You can find terrific viewing spots along most of the Boston Marathon route.

 Elevation at start: 165 feet

-Wellesley College, located near Mile 13, cancels classes for the day.
-Wellesley students begin lining up soon after Mile 12 to create what they call the Scream Tunnel - a wall of sound, unbroken for the duration of the race and amplified by loud music, colorful signs, high fives, hugs, and kisses to cheer on the runners as they stream past.
+Wellesley College, located near Mile 13, cancels classes for the day which sets the stage for what greets the runners as Wellesley students line up soon after Mile 12 to create what they call the Scream Tunnel - a wall of sound, unbroken for the duration of the race and amplified by loud music, colorful signs, high fives, hugs, and kisses to cheer on the runners as they stream past.

 Mile 13 to Mile 14 - Wellesley